No767/website/content/blog/_index.md

 ---
-title: "Posts"
+title: "Blog"
-description: "Learn about some of my projects."
+description: "Writings of all of my blog posts"
 cascade:
   showReadingTime: false
 ---